CodeTheDev/Prometheus/README.md

 The development of this bot is currently ongoing.
 More features soon to come!

+# TODO:
+- Fix old, unoptimized Java code.
+(I made this when I was in school on crappy computers that barely met minimum specifications for Windows 10, they shut-down every 30 minutes so give me a break.)

 # Development Log

 - Started Original Development | May 20th, 2019